manjit8321/manjit8321/README.md

 # 💫 About Me:
-💡 I'm a Computer Science Engineer.<br>🎓 I'm an alumnus of North Eastern Hill University.<br>🛠 My last work project was Lift&Shift Azure Migration at Accenture.<br>🌱 The brain fascinates me and you had me at Artificial Intelligence.<br>🌱 THE DREAM IS ALIVE.<br>✉️ You can email me at manjitroy8321@gmail.com<br>
+💡 I'm an Application Development Engineer.<br>🎓 I'm an alumnus of North Eastern Hill University(B.Tech- Information Technology).<br>🛠 My last work project was Machine Learning at Accenture.<br>🌱 The brain fascinates me and you had me at Artificial Intelligence.<br>🌱 THE DREAM IS ALIVE.<br>✉️ You can email me at manjitroy8321@gmail.com<br>

 ## 🌐 Socials: